Social-Media-Capstone/Social-Media-Engagement-Forecasting/README.md

 ## Modeling
-- Created a time seriesmodel baseline against which all models will be evaluated.
+- Created a time series model baseline against which all models will be evaluated.
 - 'X number' of models were created and compared